Franz Hruschka: Beekeeping

 It is unclear when he started keeping bees.
 It would have been difficult to keep bees in the military due to the frequent moves.
 Franz was keeping bees in Legnago according to his daughter Marie.
-He stated that he started offering practical and theoretical classes in 1863-1864.
+He stated that he started offering practical and theoretical classes in 1863–1864.
 In 1867, in his letter to the Eichstätt Beekeepers News, he mentions that: Within the last twelve years only once we had a season like this..." indicating he may have started as early as 1856.
 In 1870, advertisements for his queens are described as "beautiful and mild mannered bees, guaranteed by a 12 years long selection process."
 This would put his breeding program starting in 1858.
 He also had subscriptions to between 12 and 14 magazines.

-In 1865, he invented a simple machine for extracting honey from the comb by means of centrifugal force.
+In 1865, he invented honey extractor, a simple machine for extracting honey from the comb by means of centrifugal force.
 The announcement was made at the 14th German and Austrian Beekeepers Conference in Brno (now in the Czech Republic) held from September 12 to September 14, 1865.
-While he shared the basic idea only with a few beekeepers the first day, it was will anticipation that his lecture took place on day 2.
+While he shared the basic idea only with a few beekeepers the first day, it was with anticipation that his lecture took place on day 2.
 The demonstration and explanations sealed the deal.

 In February 1866, he sends a letter to Eichstätt Beekeepers News from Legnago and then a letter to the same group on February 12, 1867, from Dolo which he signs: "k.k.
 Major, retired, Dolo bei Venedig".
 He had moved earlier the same year to Dolo, Contrada della Bassa No. 687.
 The house had a big garden in front of it with the northern side ending with the banks of the Brenta river lined with hedges.
 Franz used a boat to go the city center.
 The garden was filled with vine, fruit trees, roses and other flowers and a section was dedicated to growing vegetables.
 Hives of many designs were gathered in three main groups with some scattered around the garden.
 All the hives were facing east so as to be hit by the first rays of the morning sun.

 Franz seem to have enjoyed his life in Dolo and he had extensive contacts with other beekeepers due to his fame as the inventor of the extractor in 1865.
 He is quoted as saying:

 Italy is especially well suited for beekeeping.
 I say especially, because I've got in front of my eyes the landscape from where the first Italian bees were exported to Germany.